Accessibility Features on ClickNathan

 I’ve done everything I know of and a few things on accident to make this site as accessible as possible.
 In particular, the following:

-Access Keys.
 Similar to shortcut keys, these are keyboard combinations that allow you access certain links on this site more quickly.
 They are as follows:

-c Straight to Content
+c Skip to the Content of this Page

-a Accessibility
+a Skip to the Accessibility Menu

 How to use them: Access keys in Windows are navigated by pressing ALT+Accesskey.
 Mac users, CTRL+Accesskey.
 Internet Explorer users will also have to press Enter to follow the link.
 Opera explorers need to first press Shift+Esc before access keys will work.